15 Top-Rated Things to Do in Astoria, OR

 Official site: https://astoriacolumn.org/

-Operated by the Clatsop Historical Society, the Flavel House Museum is a piece of living history proudly standing in downtown Astoria.
-Built in the mid-1880s for the businessman and bar pilot, Captain George Flavel, this Queen Anne-style home has been meticulously preserved in the period that Flavel and his family occupied the space.
+The Clatsop Historical Society operates the Flavel House Museum — a living piece of history proudly standing in downtown Astoria.
+This Queen Anne-style home was built in the mid-1880s for the businessman and bar pilot, Captain George Flavel.
+And today it has been meticulously preserved in the period that Flavel and his family occupied the space.

-Intricate woodworking, spiraling stairs, ornate fireplaces, and two-and-a-half stories full of artifacts can be viewed and photographed (without flash) on a self-guided tour.
 The estate itself covers nearly an entire city block.
-Upon any visit, a stroll through the gardens and tour of the adjacent Carriage House is also recommended.
+Intricate woodworking, spiraling stairs, ornate fireplaces, and two-and-a-half stories of artifacts are on display throughout a self-guided tour.
+And a stroll through the gardens and the adjacent Carriage House is also recommended during a visit.

 Address: 441 Eighth Street, Astoria, Oregon